CyberGarrett/Monitor-Blackout-Hotkey/README.txt

 Configuration

-Create a config.ini file in the same directory as the script with the following format:
+Modify the config.ini file in the same directory as the script with the following format:

 ini